 - 4.5.1 All robots must have a stable and easily noticeable handle to hold and to lift them.
 The handle must be easily accessible and allow the robot to be picked up from at least 5 cm above the highest structure of the robot. - 4.5.2 The dimensions of the handle may exceed the robot height limitation, but the part of the handle that exceeds this limit cannot be used to mount components of the robot.

 4.6 Top Markers

-4.6.1 Top markers (as mentioned in the international rulesets) are not required.
-8
+4.6.1 Top markers (as required in the 2:2 leagues) are not required.

 4.7 Violations